elseano/rundown/docs/importing.md

 It's important to note that each command will run with it's working directory being the directory containing the command's file.

 So in the above example, `main` will have the root as it's working directory, while `admin:bake` will have the `docs/` working directory.

+## Importing and Invoke/Dependencies

+Documents can only invoke or depend on commands present in the current document.
+Invoke/Depending on commands in other documents will result in an error.